Pinterest Pixel

 Can EDATE handle dates across years?

-Absolutely!
-EDATE seamlessly crosses over years while adding or subtracting months.
-Use it to project dates across multiple year transitions without worry—EDATE simplifies time travel on your Excel calendar.
+Yes, EDATE is able to cross over years while adding or subtracting months.
+Use it to project dates across multiple year transitions.

 What should I do if EDATE returns an error?

-If EDATE returns an error, check the date format and ensure it’s valid.
-Also, verify that the months’ argument is a number.
-If issues persist, use error-checking functions like ISERROR to identify the problem.
+Check the date format and ensure it’s valid.
+Also, verify that the months’ argument is a number with its data type.

 How do I calculate months between today and date in Excel?